MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-security-overview-hslockdown.md

 7. Restart the Microsoft Monitoring Agent (HealthService) service to apply changes.

+## Add the Local System account

-## To add the Local System account
+To add the Local System account, follow these steps:

 1. Sign in to the computer with an account that is a member of the Administrators group.